City Lights Bookstore: Howl

 Ferlinghetti had heard Ginsberg read Howl in 1955 at the Six Gallery; the next day, he offered to publish it along with other shorter poems.
 William Carlos Williams — who was Ginsberg's childhood Pediatrician and himself a future Pocket Poet with a 1957 edition of his early modernist classic, Kora in Hell (1920) — was recruited for an introduction, perhaps to lend literary justification to Howls depictions of drug use and homosexuality.
 Prior to publication, Ferlinghetti had asked, and received, assurance from the American Civil Liberties Union that the organization would defend him, should he be prosecuted for obscenity.

 Published in November 1956, Howl was not long in generating controversy.
 In March 1957, local Collector of Customs Chester MacPhee seized a shipment from England of the book's second printing on grounds of obscenity, but he was compelled to release the books when federal authorities refused to confirm his charge.
-But the troubles were just beginning, for in June of that year, local police raided City Lights Bookstore and arrested store manager Shigeyoshi Murao on the charge of offering an obscene book for sale.
+In June of that year, local police raided City Lights Bookstore and arrested store manager Shigeyoshi Murao on the charge of offering an obscene book for sale.
 Ferlinghetti, then in Big Sur, turned himself in on his return to San Francisco.
 Both faced a possible $500 fine and a 6-month sentence.
 (Ginsberg was in Tangiers at the time, and not charged.)
 The ACLU posted bail, assigned defense counsel Albert Bendich to the case, and secured the pro bono services of famous criminal defense lawyer J. W. Ehrlich.

 The municipal court trial, presided over by Judge Clayton W. Horn, ran from August 16 to September 3, 1957.
 The charges against Murao were dismissed since it couldn't be proved that he knew what was in the book.
 Then, during the trial of Ferlinghetti, respected writers and professors testified for the defense.
 Judge Horn rendered his precedent-setting verdict, declaring that Howl was not obscene and that a book with "the slightest redeeming social importance" merits First Amendment protection.
 Horn's decision established the precedent that paved the way for the publication of such hitherto banned books as D. H. Lawrence's Lady Chatterley's Lover and Henry Miller's Tropic of Cancer.
 The media attention resulting from the trial stimulated national interest, and, by 1958, there were 20,000 copies in print.
 Today there are over a million.
 Ginsberg continued to publish his major books of poetry with the press for the next 25 years.
 Even after the publication by Harper & Row of his Collected Poems in 1980, he would continue his warm association with City Lights, which served as his local base of operations, for the rest of his life.